zdavison/iOS2/Week8/lab.md

 - This is non-trivial.
 You will need to subclass CALayer, in addition to UIView.
 There are many guides on the web on how to do this.
 Ask questions if you are unsure of how to proceed.
 - First focus on simply drawing the arc.
 Afterwards, try and animate it between values.
 To animate it, you will need to read up on `needsDisplayForKey:` and `actionForKey:`, and `initWithLayer:`.
 - To draw the arc, you will want to override the `drawInContext:` method of CALayer.
-- There are many helper functions to help you draw an arc in Core Graphics, have a look at `CGPathAddArc`.
+- There are many helper functions to help you draw an arc in Core Graphics, have a look at `CGContextAddArc`.
 -  If you have trouble getting your layer to draw (eg: `drawInContext:` does not get called), try calling `setNeedsDisplay` on the layer.

 Step by Step